Nordln/EasydiffusionWiki/Troubleshooting.md

 This error can also be caused if you already have conda/miniconda/anaconda installed, due to package conflicts.
 Please open your Anaconda Prompt, and run `conda clean --all` to clean up unused packages.

 If nothing works, this could be due to a corrupted installation.
 Please try reinstalling this, by deleting the installed folder, and unzipping from the downloaded zip file.

+## ImportError: DLL load failed while importing cv2: The specified module could not be found.
+If you're running Windows 10 N or Windows 10 KN (or any of its Pro, Education, ... variants), [the Microsoft Media Feature Pack](https://www.microsoft.com/en-us/software-download/mediafeaturepack) is needed to run Stable Diffusion.

 ## Killed uvicorn server:app --app-dir ... --port 9000 --host 0.0.0.0
 This happens if your PC ran out of RAM.
 Stable Diffusion requires a lot of RAM, and requires atleast 10 GB of RAM to work well.
 You can also try closing all other applications before running Stable Diffusion UI.